geeky-do/devimposter/src/posts/imposter-syndrom-in-tech.md

 ![Dunning Kruger effect](../../images/dk4.png)

-If you ask to plot myself on that chart I would say I am a resident of Mt Stupid only occasionally leaving to slide down to valley of despair and then run back up to my mountain.
+If you ask me to plot myself on that chart I would say I am a resident of Mt Stupid only occasionally leaving to slide down to the valley of despair and then run back up to my mountain.

+I can tell you that I rationally believe I am good at my job, that I am not falsely humble as I can tell you with precision what I can and can't do.
+I can also say that I am confident I have made every place I worked with slightly better.
+I can assure you I am constantly learning and improving.
+But, I can also state with equal confidence that none of this makes a single iota of difference against the onslaught of my imposter syndrome.

+# Solution

+[ maniacal laughter ]

+Seriously, I am writing this just to exercise the ability to speak of it but I am afraid this will always be a pain in my life.